alpaka-group/llama/docs/pages/mappings.rst

 ------------

 LLAMA provides a family of SoA (struct of arrays) mappings based on a generic implementation.
-SoA mappings store the attributes of a datum contigiously and therefore maximize locality for accesses to the same attribute of multiple datums.
+SoA mappings store the attributes of a record contigiously and therefore maximize locality for accesses to the same attribute of multiple records.
 This layout auto vectorizes well in practice.

 .. code-block:: C++

-    llama::mapping::SoA<ArrayDomain, DatumDomain> mapping{arrayDomainSize};
+    llama::mapping::SoA<ArrayDomain, RecordDim> mapping{arrayDomainSize};
-    llama::mapping::SoA<ArrayDomain, DatumDomain, true> mapping{arrayDomainSize}; // separate blob for each attribute llama::mapping::SoA<ArrayDomain, DatumDomain, true,
+    llama::mapping::SoA<ArrayDomain, RecordDim, true> mapping{arrayDomainSize}; // separate blob for each attribute llama::mapping::SoA<ArrayDomain, RecordDim, true,
         llama::mapping::LinearizeArrayDomainFortran> mapping{arrayDomainSize}; // separate blob for each attribute, column major

 By default, the :cpp:`ArrayDomain` is linearized using :cpp:`llama::mapping::LinearizeArrayDomainCpp` and the layout is mapped into a single blob.